lmllouk/selenium-webdriver-extensions/index.md

 ---

 # Description
-Extensions for Selenium WebDriver including jQuery selector support for `FindElement` and `FindElements` methods.
+Extensions for Selenium WebDriver including jQuery selector support.

 # Features
 Some of the most important features of this library include: